rya-sge/access-denied/_posts/2024-10-15-trezor-wallet-security.md

 Moreover, this passphrase is not stored inside the device, therefore if someone manages to break physically your Trezor Wallet (e.g. with a side-channel attack), they can not access the funds if they don't manage to find the passphrase.

-### 2. Supply Chain Attacks
+### Supply Chain Attacks

 To address concerns over possible **supply chain attacks** (where the hardware is tampered with before it reaches the user), Trezor implements  several measures:

 - Seal on the device or the package.
 Users are encouraged to inspect the device for any signs of tampering, such as broken seals (**Tamper-evident** packaging).
 - A legitimate device will always arrive without firmware installed.
 The bootloader verifies that the firmware you install has been signed by SatoshiLabs (=secure boot).
-  - Thus users can verify the authenticity of the firmware when initializing the device.
+  - Thus, users can verify the authenticity of the firmware when initializing the device.

 - Since 2022, individual chips are now glued onto the board